StevenBlack/vocab/readme.md

 ### ovine
-If a cow is a bovine (see bovine), what's a sheep?
-Ovine!
-Use this word to describe sheep-like behavior.
-This could include lack of individual initiative, a tendency to say baaah, or wool growing on one's back.
+Sheep, or sheep-like behavior.
+This could include lack of individual initiative.

 ### oxhaft